 In general, an alien is precluded from establishing domicile in the United States if he/she entered the United States illegally, or under a visa which requires residence outside the United States, or if he/she entered the United States solely for a temporary purpose.
 Such an alien shall not be classified as a resident unless and until he or she has taken appropriate steps to obtain a change of status from the U.S. Citizenship and Immigration Services ("USCIS," formerly Immigration and Naturalization Services) to a classification which does not preclude establishing domicile, and has residence in California for more than one year as noted above.
 (Ed.
 Code, § 68062 (h) and (i); Cal.Code Regs., tit.
 5, § 54045, 8 U.S.C.
 1101 (a)(15), and Regents of the University of California v.
 Superior Court [Bradford], 225 Cal.App.3d 972 (1991).)
+Note: This document uses the terms "alien" and "noncitizen" interchangeably.
+The term "alien" is used primarily when needed to be consistent with pertinent statutory and regulatory language.

-5. Which alien visa or immigration statuses are "precluded" from establishing domicile in the United States?
+5. Which noncitizen visa or immigration statuses are "precluded" from establishing domicile in the United States?